atxrenegade/flatiron_ruby_cli_portfolio/README.md

-# WebDevCheatsheets
+# Atom Shortcuts

-Welcome to LAZY PROGRAMMER's Shortcuts and Cheatsheets!
+Welcome to Atom Shortcuts!

-Shortcuts and Cheatsheets is a cli utility gem designed for as a quick reference to a web developer’s most commonly used tools.
-Think of it as a Swiss army knife for programmers and programming students.
-With so many languages, commands, shortcuts and tools to memorize, now you can access a quick digital reference without having shuffle through pages of cheatsheets, or drown in stack overflow posts.
+This is a utility gem designed for as a quick reference to a some of the atom shortcuts.
 Being familiar with shortcuts and important commands speeds up your workflow and increases your productivity as a programmer.

-As a Flatiron Student I have chosen to focus on the most commonly used tools in the flatiron stack.
-This gem currently includes references for the following:  Atom, Regex, Pry, Git Hub, CLI - bash and windows, Keyboard Shortcuts for Mac and Windows.

-atxrenegade
+This gem includes atom shortcuts for MacOS, Windows, and Linux operating systems.
+There is a search by name, and search by key sequence function, and users can select and individual shortcuts for a detailed view.

+Harleigh/atxrenegade

 ## Usage
-This GEM retrieves the MAIN MENU upon execution providing you with a list of shortcuts and cheatsheets you can access through this gem.
-Once you have selected which topic you would like to explore the internal menu offer the following commands: LIST-ALL, SEARCH, REVERSE-SEARCH, SHORTCUT-OF-THE-DAY, EXIT.

-The LIST-ALL command provides just that, a full list of shortcuts or commands for your chosen category.
-The handy SEARCH feature allows you to retrieve individual commands and shortcuts quickly and easily,  and the  REVERSE-SEARCH feature allows you to check the result of specific key combinations.
-As a bonus feature I’ve also included a SHORTCUT-OF-THE-DAY feature to familiarize noobs with a single randomly chosen shortcut to focus on adding to their toolbox.
-I do not to include an exhaustive list and instead have chosen but the most commonly used shortcuts and commands to facilitate ease of use.
-EXIT takes you back to the MAIN MENU, where you can select a new category, or EXIT again to quit the cli gem entirely.
+To launch this gem 'cd bin' into bin directory and execute the program with 'ruby atom_shortcut'.

+This GEM upon execution will display a greeting and directions to proceed.
+Press the enter key to bring up the main menu.
+Here you can select your operating system or exit the program.
+Once you have selected your operating system you will have a choice to list all commands, search shortcuts by name, or search shortcuts by key sequence.

+If you select LIST ALL, a full list of commands will be displayed.
+If you would like to view details for a specific shortcut type in the number press enter and you will bering up the detailed view for that shortcut.
+From here you can choose another shortcut by number, exit to the search menu, or back to the main menu to choose a different operating system.

+If you select SEARCH BY NAME, you will be prompted to enter a name or search term to look for this shortcut.
+If a shortcut for this operating system matches your search term it will return the detailed view for that shortcut.

+If you select SEARCH BY KEY, you will be prompted to enter a key sequence to look up.
+If a shortcut for this operating system matches your search term it will return the detailed view for that shortcut.

+From the MAIN MENU and the SHORTCUT MENU you can EXIT by entering "x".

+This application is easy to use and each stage will prompt you for the expected response.

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+After checking out the repo, run `bundle install` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing